kptdev/kpt/docs/tutorials/building-solutions.md

   5. Validating Resources

+     Validating Resources is important for applying linting or organizational opinions.

      - Ensuring resource reservations are specified
      - Ensuring container images are tagged

+  How does kpt facilitate these?

-  The kpt architecture facilitates decoupling programs and tools from the configuration itself by transforming configuration using configuration functions.
+  The kpt architecture enables decoupling programs and tools from the packaged configuration itself by applying functions (encapsulated in containers) to the local configuration.
   That is the packages themselves contain Resource configuration rather than code (e.g. templates, DSLs, etc).
-The packaged Resources may be modified or expanded by external programs, such as kustomize.
+The packaged Resources may be modified or expanded by external programs, such as `kustomize`.

   `kustomize` is a tool which can be used to develop configuration by: